Download This Bill in Microsoft Word format

 SECTION 1.
 Section 38-77-30(12.5) of the 1976 Code, as last amended by Act 174 of 2020, is further amended to read:

 "(12.5) 'Reduction in coverage' means a change made by the insurer which results in a removal of coverage, diminution in scope or less coverage, or the addition of an exclusion.
 Reduction in coverage does not include any change, reduction, or elimination of coverage made at the request of the insured.
-The correction of a typographical or scrivener's error or the application of mandated legislative changes may not be considered is not a reduction in coverage."
+The correction of a typographical or scrivener's error or the application of mandated legislative changes is not a reduction in coverage."

 SECTION 2.
 Section 38-77-120(b) of the 1976 Code, as last amended by Act 174 of 2020, is further amended to read: